theskillwithin/react-context-menu/README.md

 # react-contextmenu

-A quick React right-click context menu.
+A lightweight right-click context menu implemented in React.

 ![example right-click menu](react-contextmenu.png?raw=true "example right-click menu")

-Lightweight right-click context menu implemented in React.
+To use:

 Import the component into your project: